MojoAuth/mojoauth-blog/content/what-is-jwt.md

 ---
-title: "What Is JWT?
+title: "What is JWT?
 How does it work?"
 date: 2021-10-28T13:33:58+05:30
 coverImage: "what-is-jwt.jpg"
 author: "Mehul Sharma"